cgevans/mixes/docs/source/index.rst

 Alhambra-mixes organizes the mixing process into several concepts:

 - A *Component* is something that goes into a mix, and has a source concentration.
 It may be a generic component, a strand with a sequence, or a mix.
 It may also contain information about
 - An *Action* describes how a component or set of components is to be added to a mix.
 It may specify that each component be added to get a target concentration in the mix, for example, or that a fixed volume of each component be added.
-For example, the `FixedConcentration` action adds a single component to a mix at a desired concentration, while
-`MultiFixedVolume` adds several components, at a fixed volume.
+For example, the `FixedConcentration` action adds a component (or several components) to a mix at a fixed desired concentration, while `FixedVolume` adds components at fixed volumes.
 - A *Mix* is a collection of Actions, each covering some Components.
 It may have a fixed volume, or that may be determined by the components.
 It may also have a fixed effective concentration (for use as a component), or that may be determined by a particular component.
 - A *Reference* is an object that has information about component concentrations, sequences, and locations.